OscarDS/pymemdyn/manual/pymemdyn-manual.md

-The fully automated pipeline available by using **py-MEMdyn** allows any researcher, without prior experience in computational chemistry, to perform an otherwise tedious and complex process of membrane insertion and thorough MD equilibration, as outlined in Figure [fig:pipeline].
+The fully automated pipeline available by using **py-MEMdyn** allows any researcher, without prior experience in computational chemistry, to perform an otherwise tedious and complex process of membrane insertion and thorough MD equilibration, as outlined in Figure 1.

 ![Pipeline of the process followed to embed a G-protein Coupled Receptor into a cell membrane made of a POPC (Palmitoyl-Oleoyl-Phosphatidyl-Choline) phospholipid bilayer.](raw/master/manual/pipeline.png)

-[fig:pipeline]

 In the simplest scenario, only the receptor structure is considered.
 In such case the GPCR is automatically surrounded by a pre-equilibrated